It’s okay to feel your anger, maybe even necessary.

 It’s okay to feel your anger, in fact, it might even be necessary.

 Anger, just like any emotion, is not good or bad in and of itself.
 Feeling angry can be a perfectly reasonable emotion for a person with cancer to be feeling, just not all the time, of course.
 Anger can provide a means to vent and let off steam.
-For some, it might even be essential to feel anger in order to process through the messiness of cancer.
+It might even be essential to feel anger in order to process through the messiness of cancer.

 Yes, anger can sometimes be a necessary, even useful emotion.
 It can be a great motivator.